jbiason/blog/content/research/decoding-fast.md

 1. The `presence="optional"` in the decimal means that the `exponent` can be Null and only that.
-2. The `default` operator in the Exponent means the decoder must check if the Exponent have a value or should use the default value of "0".
+2. The Default operator in the Exponent means the decoder must check if the Exponent have a value in the incoming data or should use the default value of "0".

-   There is another issue here: If the Presence Map indicates that the value is present and the read value is 0, because the Exponent is optional, it should be considered Null and, thus, there is no Mantissa and everything is Null.
+   There is an issue here: If the Presence Map indicates that the value is present and the read value is 0, because the field is optional, the decoder should consider the Exponent Null and, thus, there is no Mantissa and everything is Null.
-3. The `delta` operator in the Mantissa should be used applying the incoming value to the previous one.
-But, if the Exponent is Null, then there is no Mantissa, but the previous value is kept.
+3. The Delta operator in the Mantissa should be used applying the incoming value to the previous one.
+But, if the Exponent is not in the presence map, because it has a default value, that's its value and it shouldn't be read in the incoming data and the read value is actually applied to the Mantissa.

-This causes a bunch of weird, "exception of the rule" dealings:
+Like this:

-1. The first record have the field set in the Presence Map and it is read as "-2".
-That's the Exponent, reading the mantissa gives the value "1020", so the whole decimal is "10.20";
+1. The first record have the field set in the Presence Map and it is read as "-2"; that's the Exponent.
+The next value is "1020", which is the Mantissa, so the whole decimal is "10.20";
 2. The second record have the field set in the Presence Map and it is read as "0".
-Because the decimal is optional, the exponent is optional, and because 0 is Null, there is no Exponent, and the next value is *not* the Mantissa.
+Because the decimal is optional, the exponent is optional, and because 0 is Null for optional fields, there is no Exponent, and the next value is *not* the Mantissa.
+The value for the field in this record is Null.
-3. The third record have the field set in the Presence Map and it is again, "-2" for the Exponent and we read the Mantissa.
-The value read for the Mantissa is "-20", but instead of assuming that the Mantissa was Null in the previous record, it uses the first record value, so the Mantissa for this record is "1000" and the value for the decimal is "10.00".
+3. The third record have the field not set in the Presence Map.
+Because Exponent has a default value, it becomes "0", and the Mantissa should be read.
+   If the incoming data have the value "10", the decimal becomes "10" (or "10.00", if we use the same decimal places everywhere).

-Another weird thing I saw was related to the way the exchange was ordering the results.
+A weird thing I saw was related to the way the exchange was ordering the results.
 It had a sequence of sell and buy orders in which

-1. The first record was the sell order, with an Exponent of 0 and a Mantissa of "5410".
+1. The first record was the sell order, with an Exponent of "0" and a Mantissa of "5410".
 That meant the value is "5410" (pretty straight).
 2. The second record was the buy order.
-It had an Exponent of "-2" and the Mantissa had an incoming value of 526604.
-That gives the value of "532014", but because the Exponent is "-2", the actual value is "5320.14".
+It had an Exponent of "-2" and the Mantissa had an incoming value of "526604".
+With the Delta operador, that gives the value of "532014", but because the Exponent is "-2", the actual value is "5320.14".
 3. The weird thing happened in the third record, which was again a sell order.
-   The value should be exactly the same as the first, but the exchange sent an Exponent of 0 and a Mantissa of "−526604".
+   The value should be exactly the same as the first, but the exchange sent an Exponent of "0" and a Mantissa of "−526604".
 With the delta, that would bring the value back to "5410".

 I found it weird that they kept jumping between two different Exponents instead of using a single one, and at the time I had some issues with the delta math in my code, so...

+## Null Length Sequences

+Another strange thing I saw was the optional sequence: In practice there is no difference between a sequence with 0 elements and one which the length is Null -- specially if you think the protocol is, basically, a FIX generator.
+I have no idea why it wasn't standardized that lengths are mandatory and a value of 0 means there is no values on it instead of doing a dance around optional and mandatory sequences.

 ---